apigee/apigee-m10n-drupal/README.md

 This module must be installed on a Drupal site that is managed by Composer.
-Drupal.org has documentation on how to [use Composer to manage Drupal site dependencies](https://www.drupal.org/docs/develop/using-composer/using-composer-to-manage-drupal-site-dependencies) to get you quickly started.
+Drupal.org has documentation on how to [use Composer to manage Drupal site dependencies](https://www.drupal.org/docs/develop/using-composer/using-composer-to-manage-drupal-site-dependencies) to get you started quickly.

 **Note**: The Apigee Monetization module is dependent on the [Apigee Edge](https://www.drupal.org/project/apigee_edge) module.